 Types of Evaporative Coolers

 Evaporative coolers differ based on size, mounting location, and the angle at which the cool air is released.
-The types include portable, window, down discharge, side discharge, and swamp coolers.
+Types include portable, window, down-discharge, side-discharge, and swamp coolers.

 - Portable evaporative air coolers are the most common option for cooling the home.
 These units stand on a set of wheels and typically have top and side handles to help move the unit around.